A multishift, multipole rational QZ method with aggressive early deflation: Aggressive early deflation

 The second phase in the AED process is illustrated in Pane~III of \Cref{fig:aed} and entails testing for deflatable eigenvalues inside the deflation windows.
-The deflation test starts at the left of the spikes $\bm{p}_{s}^{A}$ and $\bm{p}_{s}^{B}$.
-If there is a $1{\times}1$ real eigenvalue located at this position, we test if:
+The deflation test starts at the left-side of the spikes $\bm{p}_{s}^{A}$ and $\bm{p}_{s}^{B}$.
+If there is a $1{\times}1$ eigenvalue located at this position, we test if:

-If there is a $2{\times}2$ complex conjugate pair of eigenvalues at this position, we test if:
+with $c$ a modest constant and $\epsilon_m$ the machine precision.
+If there is a $2 \times 2$ block at this position (which means a complex conjugate pair of eigenvalues in the real case) at this position, we test if:

 If the first eigenvalue is deflatable according to \cref{eq:aed_part5} or \cref{eq:aed_part6}, the corresponding spike elements in $\bm{p}_{s}^{A}$ and $\bm{p}_{s}^{B}$ are set to zero and the next eigenvalue is tested according to the same criterion.
-If the first eigenvalue is not deflatable, another eigenvalue that has not yet been tested, is swapped to the front of the spike.
+If the first eigenvalue is not deflatable, another eigenvalue that has not yet been tested, is swapped to the top-left corner, this also changes the values of the spikes.
 Then it is checked if this is deflatable according to \cref{eq:aed_part5} or \cref{eq:aed_part6}.
 This procedure is continued until all deflatable eigenvalues inside the deflation window are identified.
-The swapping of eigenvalues within the deflation window does not change the form of \cref{eq:aed_part2} but the equivalences $\hat{Q}_s$ and $\hat{Z}_s$ are changed which also changes $\hat{\bm{p}}_{s}$ and $(\hat{T}_{11},\hat{S}_{11})$.
+The swapping of eigenvalues within the deflation window does not change the form of \cref{eq:aed_part2} but of course $S_{11}$ and $T_{11}$ change, just like the vector $\bm{p}_s$.
 The same strategy is used for AED at the bottom-right side of the pencil.
-In pane~III of \Cref{fig:aed} all spike elements that have been zeroed are marked in red.
+In pane~III of \Cref{fig:aed} all spike elements that signal a deflation are marked in red.